FA Cup third round: How to watch, start time, stream link, preview, odds

 [ LIVE: Follow all the FA Cup action ]

-Friday’s FA Cup third round tie between Aston Villa and Liverpool will take place despite a COVID-19 outbreak amongst the hosts which led to a closing of Villa’s training ground.
+Friday’s FA Cup third round tie between Aston Villa and Liverpool took place despite a COVID-19 outbreak amongst the hosts which led to a closing of Villa’s training ground.

+[ FA CUP ROUNDUP: Leicester cruise; West Brom fall; 6th-tier Chorley’s Cupset ]

-14 positive tests have come back from Villa, nine among first team players, and many other first team players are self-isolating as they were close contacts to those who have COVID-19.
-Dean Smith and his entire first-team coaching staff will be absent for Aston Villa – Liverpool, while U23 coach Mark Delaney will manage a Villa team made up of purely U23 and U18 players who have not been in contact with the first team in recent days.
+14 positive tests came back from Villa — nine among first-team players — and many other first-team players are self-isolating as they were close contacts to those who have COVID-19.
+Dean Smith and his entire first-team coaching staff were absent for Aston Villa – Liverpool, while U23 coach Mark Delaney managed a Villa team made up of purely U23 and U18 players who have not been in contact with the first team in recent days.

 [ MORE: How to watch PL in the USA ]